kamyarghiam/kalshi_bot/README.md

   will need to manually fix some of the other errors.
 After you fix your pre-commit issues, run the following again: `git add .` and `git commit`
   (or `git commit --amend`, explained later).
 In the commit message, the top line will be the title of your pull request.
 The next few lines are a description for the pull request.
 Then do `git push` -- you might have to copy and paste the command that it says.
-For subsequent pushes to this branch, please use `git commit --amend` and `git push --force-with-lease`.
+For subsequent pushes to teh branch branch, please use `git commit --amend` and `git push --force-with-lease`.
 This will push it to the same commit to the same branch.
+  The purpose of doing `git commit --amend` instead of a new commit is so that we don't have a large number of commits per PR.
 - Once your PR is ready for review, open a pull request, and everything should be automatically filled.
 Wait for the PR to be reviewed, fix the issues, then merge.